Mostafa1Jamal1/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 `2-rectangle.js` -> same as `1-rectangle.js` and:
 If w or h is equal to 0 or not a positive integer, create an empty object

+`3-rectangle.js` -> same as `2-rectangle.js` and:
+Create an instance method called print() that prints the rectangle using the character X